storesafe/cordova-sqlcipher-adapter/README.md

 ## Major branches

-- `common-src` - source for Android & iOS versions
+- `common-src` - source for Android & iOS versions without sqlcipher
-- `master-src` - source for Android, iOS, & WP(8) versions
+- `cipher-src` - source for Android & iOS versions with sqlcipher
-- `master-rc` - pre-release version, including source for CSharp-SQLite library classes
+- `cipher-rc` - pre-release version, including sqlcipher dependencies
-- `master` - version for release, will be included in PhoneGap build.
+- `master` - version for release, *may* be included in PhoneGap build in the future.